A Landlord's Responsibilities Under Section 8

 Rules to Follow to Keep Your Tenant

 A landlord is responsible for following the law.
-If a landlord is renting to Section 8 tenants, the landlord must still follow the statewide landlord tenant law, but must also follow additional rules placed on him or her by the Section 8 program.
-Here are seven responsibilities landlords have under Section 8.
+If a landlord is renting to Section 8 tenants, the landlord must still follow the statewide landlord-tenant law, but must also follow additional rules placed on him or her by the Section 8 program.

 The Section 8 office conducts a very basic background check on all Section 8 applicants.
 Their screening focuses on a tenant’s income level, which will not be the biggest concern for you, as the majority of the rent will be paid by the Public Housing Agency.